osm-search/nominatim-org-site/_posts/2025-08-13-photon-exports-renewed.md

 JSON dumps give you the raw data with which you can build your own Photon database.
-Apart from being much smaller than the database dumps, they are also more versatile: they contain a lot more languages[^1] and the full geometries of the objects.
+Apart from being much smaller than the database dumps, they are also more versatile: they contain a lot more languages[^1], the (almost) full set of OSM tags as 'extratags' and the full geometries of the objects.
 Starting from a JSON dump, you can create localized databases, databases that allow
 [structured search](https://github.com/komoot/photon/blob/master/docs/structured.md)